UWDrinkMaster/drinkmaster-api/README.md

 CREATE DATABASE drink_master;
 ```

-4. Run the scripts to create the required tables and insert initial data.
+4. Run the scripts to create the required tables.
 Locate the SQL scripts in the `src/main/java/ca/uwaterloo/drinkmasterapi/sql` directory.
 Execute each script in the following order:

 - `01_drop_tables.sql`
 - `01_create_tables.sql`

+5. (Optional) Insert Initial Data

+- Make POST requests to the following endpoints in Swagger UI or any API testing tool like Postman:
+  - `user`: `/user/signup`
+  - `order`: `/order/create`

+- Execute the `02_insert_tables.sql` script to insert the initial data into the following tables:
+  - `machine`
+  - `ingredient`
-- `02_insert_tables.sql`
+  - `drink`

 ## 4. Running Tests